-Risk area Response Invisibility If people are unaware of our services, functions, and roles they will not make use of our services.
-We are focused on enhancing the accessibility of information about the Authority, its services, and role.
-We raise awareness of our services through the supply of information in appropriate locations (e.g. custodial facilities, Community Law Centres).
-Lack of accessibility If our interactions with the public and Police are not timely, respectful, and Speakers of languages other than English can access the services of Language Line to make a complaint or enquiry to the Authority.
-Complainants can easily access the Authority via an 0800 phone number or an online complaint form, and are also able to make an oral complaint if necessary. sensitive, those people will be discouraged from accessing our services.
-We will always treat complainants and their families, and Police, with respect and sensitivity at all times.
-This includes providing Police personnel with a reasonable opportunity to consider and challenge our findings.
-We will engage with relevant stakeholders to identify groups and individuals requiring a greater awareness of our role.
-Loss of reputation Our concerns here would revolve around a loss of independence or credibility, or challenges to our impartiality or integrity, and the attendant reputational risks that would flow from such issues.
+Risk area Response Loss of independence The credibility of the Authority rests on its actual and perceived independence (from Police and from Executive Government) To ensure we remain credible we maintain an appropriate relationship with the Police.
+We will also be particularly focused during the next 12-18 months on following up Police-led investigations in a timely and robust manner.
+Loss of reputation Our risks here revolve around a loss of independence or credibility, or challenges to our impartiality or integrity, and the attendant reputational risks that would flow from such issues.
 We ensure that the positions we take, and judgements made, are evidence-based and developed through the use of reliable information and robust practices and procedures.
 We seek to confirm our reputation and satisfaction with our services through a 'customer' satisfaction questionnaire.
 Ethical and integrity obligations are articulated via a staff Code of Conduct, and in our position descriptions, and reaffirmed in the performance management and development process.
-Financial viability Fiscal risks might include an inability to attract funding to provide more resources or capability to manage increasing complexities in our operating environment.
-The failure to match available funding to current and future operating requirements would have a deleterious impact on the ability to deliver our services.
+Financial sustainability We must maintain financial sustainability and viability in order to deliver our services and to continue to enjoy credibility with key stakeholders The Authority's Board actively monitors the Authority's financial performance.
 All State Sector agencies currently face a constrained funding environment.
 It is crucial in this context that our financial performance and requirements are realistically presented to Government on a regular basis.
 We will continue to emphasise financial sustainability, efficiency and cost-effectiveness as a critical part of determining how we will meet organisational priorities and goals.
-Insufficient organisational capability There is a risk that our human resources capabilities (at all levels) may not exist in sufficient quantities (capacity) or levels of capability (quality) to meet our and our stakeholders' expectations.
+The longer-term financial sustainability of the Authority is dependent upon our ability to develop smarter work processes and practices and aligning these with appropriate capability.
+Invisibility/Lack of awareness of our functions If people are unaware of our services, functions, and roles they will not make use of our services.
+We are focused on enhancing the accessibility of information about the Authority, its services, and role.
+We raise awareness of our services through the supply of information in appropriate locations (e.g. custodial facilities, Community Law Centres).
+We are also focused on gathering information as to the relative levels of awareness, within the public, of our role and services.
+Insufficient organisational capability & capacity There is a risk that our human resources capabilities (at all levels) may not exist in sufficient quantities (capacity) or levels of capability (quality) to meet our and our stakeholders' expectations.
 We will regularly update our capability strategies against our strategic direction to ensure our organisational structure and people remain relevant to service delivery requirements.
 A key part of this process is to ensure that our staff are supported with appropriate professional development, training and performance management

-OVERVIEW OF SERVICES FOR 2012/13
+OVERVIEW OF SERVICES FOR 2013/14